A. J. Feeley

-Adam Joshua Feeley (born May 16, 1977) is a former American football quarterback.
-He was drafted by the Philadelphia Eagles of the National Football League (NFL) in the fifth round of the 2001 NFL Draft, and went on to play for the Miami Dolphins, San Diego Chargers, Carolina Panthers, and St. Louis Rams as well as his two nonconsecutive stints with the Eagles.
-He played college football for the University of Oregon.
+Adam Joshua Feeley (born May 16, 1977) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Oregon Ducks and was selected by the Philadelphia Eagles in the fifth round of the 2001 NFL draft.
+He played in the NFL for the Miami Dolphins and St. Louis Rams, as well as his two stints with the Eagles.

-Early career
+Early life

-Feeley played high school football at Ontario High School as a quarterback in Ontario, Oregon.
+Feeley was born in Caldwell, Idaho.
+He played high school football at Ontario High School as a quarterback in Ontario, Oregon.
 In four years, he passed for 5,428 yards and 59 touchdowns.
 In addition to football, he played baseball and basketball.
 He opted, however, to play college football for the Oregon Ducks.